Pagghiu/SaneCppLibraries/Documentation/Libraries/Plugin.md

 - Compile and link cpp files to dynamic library
 - Unload / recompile / reload Plugin
 - Reload all dependant plugins of a given one
+- PluginDynamicLibrary::queryInterface allows creating contracts between Plugins or Plugins and Host
+- Support creating libc++ and libc free plugins that only use Sane C++ Libraries
+- Allows toolchain customization through SC::PluginSysroot and SC::PluginCompiler
 - Forcefully unlock and delete dll being debugged from Visual Studio Debugger

 # Status
-🟥 Draft
-This entire system is still in early stages, and it's an experiment at best,so it's not recommended for general use.
+🟨 MVP
+This library is expected to work correctly on `macOS`, `Windows`, and `Linux` using `MSVC`, `clang` and `GCC` compiler toolchains.

 # Description
 The main use case is for now splitting applications in smaller pieces that can be hot-reloaded at runtime.
 A secondary use case could be allowing customization on a delivered application (mainly on Desktop systems).
-Plugins are always meant to be delivered in source code form (.cpp) and they're compiled on the fly.
+Plugins are always meant to be delivered in source code form (`.cpp`) and they're compiled on the fly.
-A plugin is made of a single .cpp file and it declares itself through a special comment in the source code.
+A plugin is made of a single `.cpp` file and it declares itself through a special comment in the source code.
 Such comment can declare the name, the version, a description / category and a list of dependencies.

 A plugin can be modified, unloaded, re-compiled and re-loaded to provide additional functionality.

 The list of dependencies makes it possible to find recursive dependencies and unload them before unload a plugin.

-The library doesn't use a build system, but it compiles the .cpp files directly, linking it with symbols exported from the loading executable (using `bundle_loader` on macOS and linking library exported from loading executable on windows).
+The library doesn't use a build system, but it compiles the `.cpp` files directly, linking it with symbols exported from the loading executable (using `bundle_loader` on macOS and linking library exported from loading executable on windows).
 Plugin Dynamic Libraries are compiled with `nostdlib` and `nostdlib++` and they include a stub the allows defining some symbols needed due to not linking the C++ CRT.
+Some special build flags however allow using `libc`, `libc++` or other sysroot / compiler supplied windows.
 The idea is that plugins only use functionality provided by the calling executable or by other plugins.

-On Windows, some extra care has been taken to force-unlock the .pdb file from visual studio debugger, that happens if the dll is being loaded on a program being debugged.
+On Windows, some extra care has been taken to force-unlock the `.pdb` file from visual studio debugger, that happens if the dll is being loaded on a program being debugged.

-As of today this is all implemented using native dynamic library mechanisms and they're loaded in process, so doing the wrong thing with memory or forgetting to clean everything during shutdown can yield to instabilities and eventually crash the main executable.
+As of today this is all implemented using native dynamic library mechanisms that are being loaded directly in the process.
+Doing the wrong thing with memory or forgetting to clean everything during shutdown can quickly crash the main executable.

 # Examples